koustuba-84/PowerBi-Business-Insights-360/README.md

 # My Project

 Welcome to my project!
-This repository contains the source code and documentation for [Project Name].
+This repository contains the source code and documentation for [Business insights 360].

 ## Power BI Service Link